 Here are few easy steps to dry your lavender:

-2. Take about 50 stems for a bundle and tie with a rubber band.
-Keep bundles small so they can dry evenly.
+- Bundle around 50 stems together and secure them with a rubber band.
+Smaller bundles dry more evenly.

 We are a lavender farm in New Zealand.
-Come to our farm during December and January to Pick Your Own (PYO) lavender.
+Come to our lavender farm during December and January to Pick Your Own (PYO) lavender.
 You can not only enjoy the aroma of lavender fields but also bring some fresh lavender home to dry and decorate your house.
 Click to learn more about Summer Activities at Lavender Backyard Garden.